wowica/xogmios_watcher/README.md

 # XogmiosWatcher

-Elixir app that follows the Cardano blockchain and prints new blocks to the console.
+Elixir application that follows the Cardano blockchain and prints new blocks to the console.

 Requires a running [Ogmios](https://ogmios.dev/) instance.
+If you don't have access to one, then visit [Demeter.run](https://demeter.run/)

 ## Running